piotrek1555/Azure-Fundamentals-Workshops/Instructions/Create-a-basic-virtual-machine.md

 # 01 - Create a virtual machine in the portal

-In this walkthrough, we will create a virtual machine in the Azure portal and then connect to it via RDP
+In this walkthrough, we will create a virtual machine in the Azure portal connect to it via Remote Desktop Protocol (RDP), install the web server role and test.

 # Task 1: Create the virtual machine